CASFRI/PostgreSQL-Table-Translation-Framework/README.md

   * **Return value -** 1) Validation functions must always return a boolean.
 They must handle NULL and empty values and in those cases return the appropriate boolean value.
 When they return FALSE, an error code will be set as target value in the translated table.
 Default error codes are provided for each validation helper function in the TT_DefaultErrorCode() function or directly after the rule in the translation table.
 2) Translation functions must return a specific type.
 For now only "int", "numeric", "text", "boolean" and "geometry" are supported.
 If any errors happen during translation, the translation function must return NULL and the engine will translate the value to the generic "TRANSLATION_ERROR" (-3333) code, or a user defined error code if one is provided directly after the rule in the tranlation table.

 If you think some of your custom helper functions could be of general interest to other users of the framework, you can submit them to the project team.
 They could be integrated in the helper funciton file.

-# Dependency Table Validation
-Some helper functions use dependency tables to facilitate validation or translations.
-Examples include lookup tables for functions such as MatchTable() and LookupText(), and intersect tables for spatial functions such as GeoIntersects() and GeoIntersectionText().
-These dependency tables need to be valid in order for the helper functions to work correctly.
-We can use the validation functionality of the translation engine to achieve this by creating validation-only translation tables.
-Each row of the validation-only translation table implement one validation rule to be run on the dependency table.
-For example a validation of an intersect table may be to check that all the geometries are valid.
-The validation rule for this row would use GeoIsValid().
-Since we only care about the validation, we can simply use a translation rule such as copyText('PASS') for each row.
-When we run the validation-only translation table on the dependency table through the engine, any rows failing a validation will produce an error code, all passing rows will return 'PASS'.
-We can then fix any invalid rows before running the main translation using the dependency table.
-An example of a validation-only translation table can be seen in the [CASFRI 5.0](https://github.com/edwardsmarc/CASFRI/blob/master/translation/tables/ab_photoyear_validation.csv) project.

 # Credit
 **Pierre Racine** - Center for forest research, University Laval.